-The architectural references are many, but the Renaissance predominates both in the treatment of the broad, monumental windows, reminiscent of the Venetian bays so dear to Palladio, and of the facades.
+The palace is a composite of multiple architectural references, but the Renaissance predominates both in the treatment of the broad, monumental windows, reminiscent of the Venetian bays so dear to Palladio, and of the facades.
 The Palais has two facades, one on the street and the other giving onto the garden.

-The peristyle has two wings, like porticoes extending out each side of the main building; from them staircases lead down to the terraces preceding the Brignole-Galliera Square.
+The peristyle has two wings, like porticoes extending out each side of the main building; from them staircases lead down to the terraces which predate the Brignole-Galliera Square.
 The internal composition of the porticoes is identical: two sculptures, one in the central niche and the other at the end.
-To the west Honoré Icard's Protection and Future (1893) is paired with Gustave Michel's The Evening of Life (1906); and to the east Alfred Boucher's Effort (1890), in the centre, has its back turned to Alexandre Pezieux's Shepherd Boy (1894).
+Under the west portico, Honoré Icard's Protection and Future (1893) is paired with Gustave Michel's The Evening of Life (1906).
+To the east Alfred Boucher's Effort (1890), in the centre, has its back turned to Alexandre Pezieux's Shepherd Boy (1894).

 On the terraces below are two more sculptures: to the east Just Becquet's Faun Playing with a Panther (1897) and to the west Jean-Joseph Perraud's Childhood of Bacchus (1857).

-The Palais Galliera is a perfect specimen of a late 19th-century wedding of architectural tradition to technical innovation: beneath its cut stone is a supporting metal framework.
+The Palais Galliera is a perfect architectural example of construction in the late 19th-century in marrying architectural tradition to technical innovation: beneath its cut stone is a supporting metal framework.
 Construction was by the company belonging to Gustave Eiffel, mentioned on the building permits under the heading 'Ironwork: Mr Eiffel, builder'.
 The staircase railings, the windows and the gateway to the square all came from the same workshops that produced the Eiffel Tower.

-Intended as a museum from the outset, the building exemplifies the architectural conventions of the genre in the second half of the 19th century, as established by Félix Duban at the Louvre: at its heart is the salon d’honneur, or formal lounge, a large, rectangular skylit room with three galleries giving onto the square through the arched windows.
+Intended as a museum from the beginning of its creation, the building exemplifies the architectural conventions of museology in the second half of the 19th century, as established by Félix Duban at the Louvre: at its heart is the salon d’honneur, or formal lounge, a large, rectangular skylit room with three galleries overlooking the square through the arched windows.
 Inside the garden facade is the grande galerie with, to each side, the petites galeries.
 A fifth room, the petit salon, complements the exhibition areas.

-Faded red walls, glossy black woodwork and carved cornices: like the layout, the interior decoration provided by architect Paul-René-Léon Ginain testifies to the theories of the time as described by the writer and historian Prosper Mérimée.
+Faded red for the walls, glossy black for the woodwork and sculptural carved cornices; like the layout, the interior decoration provided by architect Paul-René-Léon Ginain testifies to the museological theories of the time as described by the writer and historian Prosper Mérimée.
 The dark tone of the walls is intended to accentuate the luminosity and vividness of the works on show.
 Ginain called in the Italian specialist Giandomenico Facchina (1826–1904) for the mosaic floors and painted ceilings.
 In the entrance hall the monumental mahogany door leading to the salon d’honneur is topped by a shell-shaped carved niche, home to a bust of the donor who made all this possible.

 3: view of the grande galerie